 1. Review analytics and KPIs.

-First things first… Before you completely throw away your existing chatbot design, take some time to study the metrics.
+First things first… Before you completely throw away your existing chatbot design, take some time to study the marketing metrics.
 Key analytics and performance data can tell the entire story of your chatbot.

 For example, take some time to review user drop-off points.
 Are users receiving error messages?
 What is causing those errors?
 What is the number of completed searches?
 What does the user-flow look like?